Pranab Debbarma

 Pranab Debbarma (born 21 December 1962) is an Indian politician and member of the Communist Party of India (Marxist).
-He is the former member of Tripura Legislative Assembly since 1993 to 2018 from Simna (Tripura Vidhan Sabha constituency).
-In 2018 Tripura Legislative Assembly election he was defeated by IPFT candidate Brishaketu Debbarma.
+He is a former member of the Tripura Legislative Assembly, serving from 1993 to 2018 representing the Simna constituency.
+In the 2018 Tripura Legislative Assembly election he was defeated by the IPFT candidate Brishaketu Debbarma.

 Early life

 Debbarma was born on 21 December 1962 in Ishanpur, Sidhai Tripura, India.
-He has involved himself in student movement from 1978 to 1988 with the banner of SFI TSU.
-He completed his graduation from Maharaja Bir Bikram College.
-After his graduation he joined Youth Organisation to know the actual problems of youths.
-In 1996, he was kidnapped by All Tripura Tiger Force and he was taken to Bangladesh, he spent 11 months under their strong surveillance.
+He involved himself in the student movement from 1978 to 1988 under the banner of the SFI TSU.
+He graduated from Maharaja Bir Bikram College.
+After his graduation he joined the Youth Organisation to gain deeper insights into actual youth problems.
+In 1996, he was kidnapped by the All Tripura Tiger Force and he was taken to Bangladesh, where he spent 11 months in their confinement.

 Political career

-He started his political career as a student activist from 1978.
-Later he joined Tribal Youth Federation a tribal youth wing of CPI(M).
-In 1993, Tripura Legislative Assembly election he became Member of Legislative Assembly from Simna ST. From 1993 to 2018 he was the MLA of Simna Constituency.
-He is Member of CPI(M) Tripura state committee and the Central committee member of Ganamukti Parishad.
+He started his political career as a student activist in 1978.
+Later he joined the Tribal Youth Federation, a tribal youth wing of the CPI(M).
+In the 1993 Tripura Legislative Assembly election he became Member of Legislative Assembly from the Simna constituency, serving until 2018.
+He is a member of CPI(M) Tripura state committee and a member of the Central Committee of Ganamukti Parishad.